 My husband and I have a few rules that we both greatly agree on.
 One of them is what we refer to as the 70/30 rule.
-Most days have a normal predictable routine to them.
+Most days have a normal predictable routine for our toddlers.
 My child can expect to go to certain activities on certain days and that lunch and nap will happen at the same time every day as will bed time.
 That’s the 70% part.
-However, life requires us to be flexible and we believe our child should as well, intro the 30%.
+However, life requires us to be flexible and we believe our child should as well: enter the 30%.
 Some weekends there are special events to go to, holiday affairs, family in town or you guessed it…traveling.

 The A Parent and the B Parent

 The other rule my husband and I agree on is that at certain times of the day there is an “A Parent” and a “B Parent.”
 The “A Parent” is responsible for the needs of the child, entertainment and basically making sure the offspring stay alive.
 The “B Parent” is dealing with other responsibilities like working, paying the check, or yes getting to socialize and enjoy themselves without a kid connected to them.
 This rule can really come in handy while traveling.
 As most parents will tell you traveling with toddlers is an experience, a trip that allows for growth and bonding, it is however, not usually a vacation in the traditional sense of the word.
 But you can find pockets of “vacation mode” by tagging out as the “B Parent.”

 For example on the last trip we took I had just spent two hours playing in the pool with my son who wanted to repeatedly jump in and out of the water, while my husband had cocktails and socialized with family.
 So then I tagged out and got a facial (hello vacation!) while my husband took over “Parent A” duties.
 Take turns sleeping in, putting the kids to bed while the other stays and has another drink etc. There’s plenty of time for family activities and bonding but make sure you each get a little me time too!